dotnet/runtime/docs/design/tools/illink/feature-check-attributes.md

 ###

-## Unified view of features

-We take the view that `RequiresDynamicCodeAttribute`, `RuntimeFeature.IsDynamicCodeSupported`, and `"System.Runtime.CompilerServices.RuntimeFeature.IsDynamicCodeSupported"` all conceptually represent the same "feature".

-- The "feature" of dynamic code support is represented as:
-  - `RequiresDynamicCodeAttribute`
-  - `RuntimeFeature.IsDynamicCodeSupported` property
-  - `"System.Runtime.CompilerServices.RuntimeFeature.IsDynamicCodeSupported"`

 # TODO: mention SupportedOSPlatform

 This has both an attribute involed in the analysis, and a feature switch with support for replacing calls to the feature check property with a constant when publishing, based on the MSBuild settings.

-Not all features need to come with a feature switch.
-For example:

-- The "feature" of unreferenced code being available is represented as:
-  - `RequiresUnreferencedCodeAttribute`

-It's easy to imagine adding a feature check property like `RuntimeFeature.IsUnreferencedCodeSupported` that would be set to `false` in trimmed apps.
-We don't necessarily want to do this, because there is value in organizing features that call into `RequiresUnreferencedCode` APIs in a more granular way, so that they can be toggled independently.

-- The "feature" of individual assembly files being available in an app is represented as:
-  - `RequiresAssemblyFilesAttribute`

-Similarly, not all features need to come with an attribute.
-Some features don't tie into functionality which is designed to produce warnings if called.
-For example:

-- The "feature" of verifying that open generics are dynamically instantiated with trim-compatible arguments is represented as:
-  - `VerifyOpenGenericServiceTrimmability` property
-  - `"Microsoft.Extensions.DependencyInjection.VerifyOpenGenericServiceTrimmability"`

-- The "feature" of supporting or not supporting globalization is represented as:
-  - `GlobalizationMode.Invariant` property
-  - `"System.Globalization.Invariant"`

-No warnings are produced just because these features are enabled/disabled.
-Instead, they are designed to be used to change the behavior, and possibly remove unneccessary code when publishing.
-It's easy to imagine adding an attribute like `RequiresVariantGlobalization` that would be used to annotate APIs that rely on invariant globalization, such that analysis warnings would prevent accidentally pulling in the globalization stack from code that is supposed to be using invariant globalization.
-We don't want to do this for every feature; typically we only do this for features that represent large cross-cutting concerns, and are not available with certain app models (trimming, AOT compilation, single-file publishing).

-However, any attribute-based model that we pick to represent features should be able to tie in with all three representations.

 ## Decomposing the problem